 Cars that breakdown on a road with traffic may get hit by other cars.
 The GM should make drive checks for other drivers to see if they can successfully avoid the broken down vehicle.
 A multi-car pileup may easily kill an entire crew.

 The Laying Low part of the game is more like an upkeep phase in a boardgame.
 There’s plenty of opportunity here to roleplay slice of life stuff if you’re interested, but if what you want to do is string a bunch of scores together, then it’s better to take a zoomed out view of things where PCs can level up, deal with their stash, lifestyle, and make bankruptcy and heat checks.

-Whenever PC gain cash from a job and then launder it successfully, they get EXPERIENCE POINTS (XP).
+Whenever you earn cash from a job and then launder it successfully, you get EXPERIENCE POINTS (XP).

 PCs get 1 XP for every dollar they successfully launder.

 Meaning, it’s not enough to get away with the cash, they need to be able to use it.
 Sometimes, it’ll even be important to stash their score away for a while until the heat dies down before they can launder it.

 Whenever a PC launders cash, they get back XP and then their cash gets turned into STASH points, which are an abstract way to deal with money at a higher level, so you don’t spend a lot of time accounting for every dollar spent in game.

 For every $10,000 laundered, PCs add 1 point to their STASH.

 A PC’s stash is used to buy various things when they’re laying low, or casing a job.
 It’s also spent on their lifestyle, basically it’s what they’re living on.
 If their stash gets too low, they have to roll on the BANKRUPTCY TABLE and bad things will happen to them.